constellation-app/third-party-dependencies/README.md

 ## JOGL 2.4.0
 Contains Gluegen, JOCL and JOGL libraries taken from the current master build on [jogamp.](https://jogamp.org/deployment/archive/rc/v2.4.0-rc-20200202/) This specific version is required to handle JDK11 and NB11 migration.

+## Processing 4.0
+Contains Core.jar from the current release on [github.](https://github.com/processing/processing4/tree/processing-1270-4.0a1/core/library)

 For more information see the [attribution list](https://github.com/constellation-app/constellation/blob/master/ATTRIBUTION.md).

 ## More Information